oracle/fmw-kubernetes/docs-source/content/wcsites-domains/installguide/create-wcsites-domains/_index.md

 #### Settings in WebCenter Sites Property Management

-Incase of Voyager Load Balancer: Use Property Management Tool and update `cookieserver.validnames` property with value `JSESSIONID,SERVERID`.

 Incase of Traefik Load Balancer: Use Property Management Tool and update `cookieserver.validnames` property with value `JSESSIONID,sticky`.

 Incase of Nginx Load Balancer: Use Property Management Tool and update `cookieserver.validnames` property with value `JSESSIONID,stickyid`.